Explore health content from A to Z.

 Cholesterol is a fatty substance that builds up in your bloodstream.
 High cholesterol can damage arteries.
 That puts you at higher risk for peripheral arterial disease (PAD).
 This is a disease of arteries in the legs.
 If you have PAD, it’s likely that arteries in other parts of your body are diseased, too.
 That puts you at high risk for heart attack and other heart diseases.
 Read on to learn how high cholesterol can lead to PAD and affect your health.

 Your total cholesterol can be measured by a blood test.
-There are two kinds of cholesterol:
+There are 2 kinds of cholesterol:

 LDL (low-density lipoprotein) is a particle that carries cholesterol in the bloodstream and deposits it in artery walls.
 It’s known as “bad cholesterol.”